 Let's assume that you have gone through discovery, attended the MESP, and are still unable to settle the case.
 Again, there is no reason to give up all hope.
 Your attorney can request another Panel hearing.
 Furthermore, one of the Judges will be happy to sponsor a Settlement Conference in an attempt to assist you in resolving the case.
+The Court may also send you to a Court-appointed mediator.

-Now let's assume that you have been unable to settle the case after meeting with the Judge and going through
+Let's assume now that you have been unable to settle the case after meeting with the Judge and going through The MESP hearing or mediation.

-Panels.
 You must then wait for a trial date.
 Again, in most counties we are waiting approximately one year for a trial in a case.
 Most people are willing to make concessions as part of their settlement when they realize how long they have to wait.
-Additionally, much greater expense is involved with attorney's fees and other professional's fees when you wait for a trial and actually conduct the same.
+Additionally, much greater expense is involved with attorney's fees and other professional fees when you wait for a trial and actually conduct the same.
 But again, the decision is ultimately yours.
 There are cases where it's necessary to go to trial due to all of the particular circumstances and, thankfully, we all have that ability through our American system of law.